 "When a powerful 16-year-old king takes a liking to her, Marguerite finds herself in trouble."

-On this day in 2001, Gene Roddenberry's Andromeda aired "The Mathematics Of Tears."
-This served as the twelfth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2001 (in the U.S.), Gene Roddenberry's Andromeda aired "The Mathematics Of Tears."
+Officially, this served as the twelfth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "While Trance has taken an unannounced vacation, Dylan and the rest of the crew investigate the remains of a derelict High Guard starship, the Pax Magellanic.
 There they find the last of the crew over 300 years old, but seemingly unaffected by age.
 They claim that it is due to radiation from the destroyed planet nearby and since their slipstream drive was irreparably damaged, they have remained in the asteroid ruins of the planet."